-In this matter, Agency has submitted Employee's most recent SF-50 which highlights that Employee was reinstated effective October 1, 2011, and the RIF, which was effective September 30, 2011, was cancelled.
-Moreover, apart from the Petition for Appeal, Employee has since failed to submit any documentary evidence to prove that she still has a legally cognizable interest in the outcome of this matter.
+In this matter.
+Agency has submitted Employee's most recent SF-50 which highlights that Employee was reinstated effective October 1, 2011, and the RIF which was effective September 30, 2011 was cancelled.
+Apart from the Petition for Appeal, Employee has since failed to submit any documentary evidence to prove that he still has a legally cognizable interest in the outcome of this matter.
 Accordingly, I conclude that this matter is moot because there is no other available remedy that Employee has not already received.
 13

 Additionally, OEA Rule 621.1 grants an Administrative Judge ("AJ") the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
-The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to
+The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.
+Failure of a party to prosecute or defend an appeal includes, but is not limited to, a failure to:

-10 Petition for Appeal (September 29, 2011).
+&lt;sup>10 Petition for Appeal (September 16, 2011).

-11 Agency Answer (November 10, 2011).

-12 Agency Motion to Dismiss (July 26, 2013).
+&lt;sup>11 Agency Answer (October 19, 2011); See also Agency Brief (July 19, 2013).
+Agency Brief (July 19, 2013).

-13 See Settlemire v.
+&lt;sup>13 See Settlemire v.
 Office of Employee Appeals, 898 A.902 (D.C.
 2006).
 In Settlemire, the District of Columbia Court of Appeals held that a case is moot when the issues presented are no longer "live" or the parties lack "a legally cognizable interest in the outcome."
 Moreover, this Court found that it is well settled that an appeal is moot when while the appeal is pending, an event occurs that renders relief impossible or unnecessary (citing Vaughn v.
 United States, 579 A.2d 170, 175 n.7 (D.C.
 1990)).